History of AI in the Life Sciences

 AlexNet won the ImageNet competition in 2012.
 Within three years, the architecture’s core idea, learning hierarchical features end-to-end from raw inputs, had migrated into biology.

 The next domain was variant calling, the routine task of detecting genetic variants from short-read sequencing data.
-DeepVariant (Poplin et al., 2018) reframed variant calling as an image-classification problem: read pileups became images, a convolutional network classified candidate sites.
-DeepVariant became the first deep-learning method to win the precisionFDA Truth Challenge in 2016 and remains a standard pipeline component in clinical sequencing.
+DeepVariant (Poplin et al., 2018) reframed variant calling as an image-classification problem: read pileups became images, and a convolutional network classified candidate sites.
+DeepVariant won the highest SNP performance in the 2016 precisionFDA Truth Challenge and demonstrated strong performance across sequencing technologies.

 The third domain was protein structure prediction.
 AlphaFold 1 (Senior et al., 2020, debuting at CASP13 in 2018) used a deep residual network over distogram predictions, producing distances between residue pairs that were then assembled into structures.
 The result was a substantial step beyond prior physics- and template-based methods, enough to win CASP13 by a meaningful margin.
 But CASP13 also showed that the architecture was a stepping stone: AlphaFold 1’s accuracy on novel folds was still well short of experimental, and competitors were closing on the lead.